 Pam Wetterlund joined the staff at Holy Trinity in May 2019.
 Prior to that, Pam held administrative positions in the arena of electoral politics and policy at the grassroots level.
 After serving on U.S. Senator Paul Wellstone’s campaign, senate, and political staffs for several years in Minnesota, Pam eventually landed in Paul’s Washington, D.C. office.
 She returned to Minnesota in summer, 1999 to work for one of the first engagement consulting firms in the country, Grassroots Solutions, and provided administrative and infrastructure support there for 18 years.
 At Holy Trinity, she loves working alongside her delightful, talented colleagues and interacting with the congregation, which is so full of love and compassion for the neighbor.
 When she’s not working, Pam enjoys road trips that wander aimlessly, music, photography, books (especially British mysteries) and windy days–but most of all, she loves dogs.
 Pam gets her “Lutheran credentials” from her mom, the child of Lutheran Danish immigrants.

-Sue Roberts has been on staff at Holy Trinity in September, 2014.
-On Mondays and Tuesdays you’ll find her in the church office working on the Community Church newsletter and weekly bulletin.
-Sue and her husband Bill joined Holy Trinity in 1987, shortly after moving to Minneapolis.
+Sue Roberts and her husband Bill joined Holy Trinity in 1987, shortly after moving to Minneapolis.
 All three of their children (Will, Lucy, and Liza) were baptized and confirmed at Holy Trinity.
 September, 2014 Sue joined the staff at Holy Trinity in the fall of 2014 as a part time publications assistant.
 Sue works some of her time in the church office and some from home to help generate publications, including the weekly worship bulletin and the Community Church newsletter and weekly bulletin.
-In her spare time, she enjoys musicals and yarn stores, and spending time with her little dog, Millie.
+In her spare time, Sue enjoys musicals and yarn stores, and spending time with her little dog, Millie.